 Resize

-This effect allows the widget to scale up or down when hovered over with the mouse.
+This effect allows the element to scale up or down when hovered over with the mouse.
 You can configure the scaling percentage within a range of 0% to 200%, where:

-- 100% keeps the widget at its original size.
+- 100% keeps the element at its original size.

 -